 The fluid level is preset at the factory and does not require adjustment under normal operating conditions.
-Routine fluid level checks are not required, therefore the transmission has no dipstick.
-Your authorized dealer can check your transmission fluid level using special service tools.
+Routine fluid level checks are not required, therefore the transmission filler tube is capped and no dipstick is provided.
+Your authorized dealer can check your transmission fluid level using a special service dipstick.